mveele/SQL_join_comms/README.md

 <h3> Left Join </h3>

-Returns all records from the left table (table1)and the matched records from the right table (table2).The result is NULL from the right side, if there is no match.
+Returns all records from the left table (table1) and the matched records from the right table (table2).
+The result is NULL from the right side if there is no match.

 <img src="https://github.com/mveele/SQL_join_comms/blob/main/images/left_join.png" alt="drawing" width="300"/>